 Dinosaurs may have been the dominant land animals, but they were not alone.
 Early mammals were mostly very small herbivores or insectivores and were not in competition with the larger reptiles.
 Adelobasileus, a shrew-like animal, had the differentiated ear and jaw bones of a mammal and dates from the late Triassic.

 In August 2011, scientists in China announced discovery of Juramaia.
 This tiny animal of the mid-Jurassic has caused excitement among scientists because it is clearly a eutherian, an ancestor of placental mammals, indicating that mammals evolved much earlier than previously thought.

 Marine life of the Jurassic period was also highly diversified.
 The largest marine carnivores were the Plesiosaurs.
 These carnivorous marine reptiles typically had broad bodies and long necks with four flipper shaped limbs.
 Ichthyosaurus was a more fish-shaped reptile that was most common in the early Jurassic.
 Because some fossils have been found with smaller individuals that appear to have been inside the larger ones it is hypothesized that these animals may have been among the first to have internal gestation and bear live young.
 Cephalopod ancestors of modern squid and finned relatives of modern sharks and rays were also common.
 Among the most beautiful fossils of marine life were left by the spiral shells of the ammonites.

-Editor's note; This article was updated on April 17, 2013, to correct descriptions of life during the Mesozoic era and of the Juramaia.
+Editor's note: Updated on April 17, 2013 to correct descriptions of life during the Mesozoic era and of the Juramaia.